, ,

 The uninsured market is also starting to move.
 Forty-one percent of businesses without insurance plan to buy within a year, showing strong demand.
 But they’re also watching prices closely.
 Fifty-seven percent said they would switch carriers if their premiums went up.

 Bottom line: digital has become the real battleground.
-The insurers who make coverage easy to find and understand, and offer the right price, will win the next generation of small business customers.
+The insurers who make coverage easy to find and understand, at the right price, in minutes, will win the next generation of small business customers.

-As Small Businesses Grow, Coverage Needs to Grow Too
+As Micro-Businesses Grow, Coverage Needs to Grow Too

-Driven by Millennial leadership, the small business economy is growing, becoming more established, and moving online, all at the same time.
+Driven by Millennial leadership, the micro-business economy is growing, becoming more established, and moving online, all at the same time.
 Three big shifts are driving that change:

-For insurers, the job now is to meet small businesses where they already are: Online, growing fast, and looking for trusted guidance.
+For insurers, the job now is to meet these business owners where they already are: Online, growing fast, and looking for trusted guidance.

 As we head into 2026, expect more focus on specialized coverage — policies tailored to the unique risks of different industries, from contractors and retailers to freelancers and healthcare providers.
 And on price stability, so business owners can plan for growth without worrying about big changes in premiums.